Improving LLM Unlearning Robustness via Random Perturbations: Random Noise Augmentation

-\tien{\textbf{Underlying mechanism of RNA.} From the backdoor attack and defense perspective, current unlearning methods do not truly unlearn knowledge but instead hide it behind a ``trigger'' mechanism.
-Likewise, \textit{RNA does not truly erase knowledge; rather, it blurs the decision boundary around forget-tokens so that inserting one or some of those forget-tokens is no longer a reliable way to recover the forgotten knowledge}.
+From the backdoor attack and defense perspective, current unlearning methods do not truly erase knowledge but instead hide it behind a ``trigger'' mechanism.
+Similarly, \emph{RNA does not truly erase knowledge; rather, it blurs the decision boundary around forget-tokens so that inserting one or some of those forget-tokens is no longer a reliable way to recover the forgotten knowledge}.
 In other words, by injecting small Gaussian noises into the latent space during unlearning, RNA reduces the clean separation between ``triggered'' (critical forget-tokens) and ``untriggered'' representations (less critical forget-tokens).
 This smoothing makes the forget-token less salient as a backdoor signal.
-As a result, the model still retains its general knowledge, yet that forgotten knowledge cannot be inadvertently recalled when forget-tokens appear in retain-queries. }
+As a result, the model still retains its general knowledge, yet that forgotten knowledge cannot be inadvertently recalled when forget-tokens appear in retain-queries.